stoikerty/emissions-visualisation/_Notes/Notes.md

 - considered `react-chartjs-2` at first due to its seemingly quick learning curve, however it was skipped.
 There were broken links in the readme signalling an old unmaintained project, and this was confirmed via the [github repo](https://github.com/reactchartjs/react-chartjs-2) which showed the last active commit having been done a year ago. maintenance and sustenance of a library is important due to the technical debt burden incurred when migrating away in a later lifecycle of a project.
 - D3 is an extremely popular charting library and has been for years, so choosing `Recharts` which itself is based on D3 was therefore an easy choice.
 The interoperability with D3 is a major benefit, and active maintenance was confirmed by checking the last commit which had been made within the last week.

+## Building the project
+Creating the project boilerplate
+- use latest node LTS release (v20.9.0) via `.nvmrc`
+- generated new project with `npx create-next-app@latest [APP]`
+- added popular styled-components library for general purpose styling
+- chose an alternative free font similar to `TT Hoves` called `Poppins`
+- extracted logo svg from figma
+- created a favicon based on the color scheme from navigation

+Creating the Chart component
+- created a sample chart using static data, using chatGPT with a reference screenshot of the chart (see file `_Notes/Generated Chart via ChatGPT.jpeg`)
+- verified sample code for consistency and potential faults
+- read up on [Recharts API](https://recharts.org/en-US/api) as a reference guide